 Averaging of hours - minimum hours of employment and training

-The averaging of hours of employment and training should be permitted for all Contracts of Training.
-Full-time and part-time hours of employment and training may be averaged over four (4) weeks.
+The averaging of hours of employment and training should be permitted for all contracts of training.
+Full-time and part-time hours of employment and training may be averaged over four weeks.

 School based hours of employment and training may be averaged over three months.

-Minimum hours of paid employment and training per week for part-time Contracts of Training are at least 15 hours per week and for school based Contracts of Training are at least 7.5 hours per week
+Minimum hours of paid employment and training per week for part-time contracts of training are at least 15 hours per week and for school based contracts of training are at least seven and a half hours per week

 Completion of on the job only